 An introduction to Immigrant and Immigration: The Case of the Irish

 A Discussion About Irish Immigration

 InstructionsThese readings all deal with the place and character of Irish immigrants in Canada in the middle of the nineteenth century.

 1. Formulate a general question that deals with all four readings.

-4. Outline how ONE of the primary documents is reflected in the secondary readings.
+4. Outline how ONE of the primary documents is reflected in the secondary readings you discussed.